Bats Right Hand.

 Regarded as a skilful player of slow bowling, Handscomb enjoyed a standout Sheffield Shield campaign in 2015-16, hitting 784 runs – the third most in the competition behind Ben Dunk and teammate Travis Dean.

-After producing a match-winning century alongside Dean in the 2015-16 final against South Australia, Handscomb hit 61 not out in the second innings and was awarded man-of-the-match honours.
+After producing a match-winning century alongside Dean in the 2015-16 Shield final against South Australia, Handscomb made 61 not out in the second innings and was awarded man-of-the-match honours.

-Handscomb was also named Australia A captain in 2016 and led Victoria in the Matador Cup.
+Handscomb was also named Australia A captain in 2016 and has led Victoria in the Matador Cup.

 He made his Test debut against South Africa in Adelaide in 2016 with a half-century, while his maiden Test century came in his second match against Pakistan.

 Stuart Broad gives England the perfect start to day two by picking up the wicket of Peter Handscomb in the first over - and didn't he enjoy it!